 Follow a work item

 You can now setup an alert for tracking changes to a single work item just by clicking on the new "Follow" button (Figure 4) in the form.
-When you follow a work item, you'll be notified any time the work item changes – including field updates, links, attachments, and comments.
+When you follow a work item, you will be notified any time the work item changes – including field updates, links, attachments, and comments.

 For details, see Follow a work item.